 Select your metro area and give your home's purchase price or an estimated past value.

 Set the year and the month of the purchase or past evaluation.

-Set the year and the month of the desired date you want to check your home's value for.
+Set the year and the month of the desired date for which you want to check your home's value.

 After setting these parameters, you will receive the following estimations:

 The real home value, which is the inflation-adjusted value of the house.
-This tells you the price of the house with the dollar's buying power from the reference date (date of purchase or past evaluation).
+This tells you the house price with the dollar's buying power from the reference date (date of purchase or past evaluation).